salsita/prism/docs/custom-matchers/README.md

 ![custom-matchers-2](../assets/15.png)

-### Real use case
+### Real-World Use Case

-So now we have `Counter` and `CountersPair` implemented as independent Components and we would like to use them in some "meaningful" application.
-So the app will display `Counter` and `CountersPair` and it will sum all the clicks on any button.
-Meaning that either clicking on `Counter` or any Counter inside `CountersPair` Component will increment global counter.
+So now we have `Counter` and `CountersPair` implemented as independent Components.
+How might they be used in a real-world application?
+Let's imagine that the app will display `Counter` and `CountersPair` and then sum the clicks made on any of the buttons using a global counter.

 ![custom-matchers-3](../assets/16.png)

-#### Real use case Updater
+#### The Updater

 ```javascript
 import { Updater, Matchers, mapEffects } from 'redux-elm';